rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 ## Tools and Frameworks
 > The following tools are used throughout this exercise.
 Familiarity with them is not required but knowing what they are may help.
 You will not need to install Vue or MongoDB.
 They are taken care of by our `todolist` app.

-1. [Jenkins](https://jenkins.io/) - OpenSource build automation server; highly customisable through plugins
+1. [Jenkins](https://jenkins.io/) - OpenSource build automation server; highly customizable through plugins
 2. [Node.js](https://nodejs.org/en/) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world.
 3. [MongoDB](https://www.mongodb.com/what-is-mongodb) - MongoDB stores data in flexible, JSON-like documents, meaning fields can vary from document to document and data structure can be changed over time
 4. [VueJS](https://vuejs.org/) - Vue (pronounced /vjuː/, like view) is a progressive framework for building user interfaces.
 It is designed from the ground up to be incrementally adoptable, and can easily scale between a library and a framework depending on different use cases.
 It consists of an approachable core library that focuses on the view layer only, and an ecosystem of supporting libraries that helps you tackle complexity in large Single-Page Applications.